Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    `http://Active_SSM_Server_IP:7045`

-   If you meet any problem, please open the smartserver.log under ${SMART_HOME}/logs directory.
+   If you meet any problem, please open the smartserver-$hostname-$user.log under ${SMART_HOME}/logs directory.
 All the trouble shooting clues are there.

 ##  **Start Smart Agent independently**(optional)